 Frequently Asked Questions

-• Established in 2022, The Law for Change was set up to fill a very real gap in the current landscape by directly supporting legal cases in the public interest with the purpose of reforming the law, policy or practice of a public body, institution or company.
+• Established in 2023, The Law for Change Fund was set up to support legal cases in the public interest with the purpose of reforming the law, policy or practice of a public body, institution or company.

 • The Law for Change Fund was set up by philanthropists Stephen Kinsella and David Graham together with philanthropy expert and law reformer Charles Keidan.

 • We select cases that have a tangible social benefit and a strategy not just for success but those that can contribute to lasting social change.
 We look for cases that might not be brought to a conclusion without our support.
-In addition, we will generally be looking for cases that have a predictable timescale and a limited cost/expense exposure rather than open ended commitments.
-We will be asking the law firm that brings us the case and our own expert panel to rate cases against those criteria and offer us some assurances of the likely outcome.
+In addition, we look for cases that have a predictable timescale and a limited cost/expense exposure rather than open ended commitments.
+We ask applicants to consider this criteria in completing the application and then ask our own expert panel of lawyers to rate the case against those criteria and offer us some assurances of the likely outcome.

 • As a small fund, our focus is on getting involved at the outset of cases that address discrete legal, rather than factual, issues.
 This is to help progress claims that would otherwise fail without our support.
 We may reject cases that are simply too large (in costs terms), too advanced or too complex and in particular too fact-specific to meet our criteria for funding.